DonnyLe/Reversi/README.md

 * The DiscState is an enum that can either be NONE, BLACK or WHITE

 #### view
-The Reversi Graphical view consists
+The Reversi Graphical view consists components (ReversiPanel)

 ## Source Organization
 Within the src directory, there are two packages, model, view, strategy, and commands.